EthanLowenthal/pokemonclone/README.md

 ```
 **(it has to run in a 32 bit architecture)**

-####I did not write the code for the srolling screen, buttons, and start menu but other than that, I created the maps and pretty much every thing else.
+####I did not write the code in gui.py but other than that, I created pretty much every thing else.